m3g/JuliaNotes.jl/docs/src/figures.md

 ## Font, margin, and figure size

-The font and figure sizes can be tunned using some parameters, for instance, `scalefontsizes`:
+The font and figure sizes can be tuned using some parameters, for instance, `scalefontsizes`:

 ```julia
 scalefontsizes(1.3)